Eurozone: Future enlargement

-Denmark obtained a special opt-out in the original Maastricht Treaty, and thus is legally exempt from joining the eurozone unless its government decides otherwise, either by parliamentary vote or referendum.
+Denmark obtained a special opt-out in the Maastricht Treaty, and thus is legally exempt from joining the eurozone unless its government decides otherwise, either by parliamentary vote or referendum.
 The United Kingdom likewise had an opt-out prior to withdrawing from the EU in 2020.

-The remaining six countries are obliged to adopt the euro in future, although the EU has so far not tried to enforce any time plan.
-They should join as soon as they fulfill the convergence criteria, which include being part of ERM II for two years.
-Sweden, which joined the EU in 1995 after the Maastricht Treaty was signed, is required to join the eurozone.
-However, the Swedish people turned down euro adoption in a 2003 referendum and since then the country has intentionally avoided fulfilling the adoption requirements by not joining ERM II, which is voluntary.
+The remaining six countries have committed to adopt the euro in future, once they meet the convergence criteria.
+They should join as soon as they do so, which include being part of ERM II for two years.
+Sweden, which joined the EU in 1995 after the Maastricht Treaty was signed, rejected euro adoption in a 2003 referendum and since then the country has intentionally avoided fulfilling the adoption requirements by not joining ERM II, which is voluntary.
 Bulgaria joined ERM II on 10 July 2020.

-Interest in joining the eurozone increased in Denmark, and initially in Poland, as a result of the financial crisis of 2007–2008.
+Interest in joining the eurozone increased in Denmark, and initially in Poland, as a result of the 2008 financial crisis.
 In Iceland, there was an increase in interest in joining the European Union, a pre-condition for adopting the euro.
 However, by 2010 the debt crisis in the eurozone caused interest from Poland, as well as the Czech Republic, Denmark and Sweden to cool.

+On 4 June 2025, the European Commission announced Bulgaria's compliance with the convergence criteria to adopt the euro on 1 January 2026.
+In the context of Bulgaria's adoption of the euro, the Polish government under Donald Tusk has expressed a lack of economic readiness to join, whereas the newly elected Polish president Karol Nawrocki said that he is explicitly against Poland's future adoption of the euro.

+On 8 July 2025, the European Parliament endorsed Bulgaria's entry in the Eurozone and the Council of the European Union adopted the final 3 legislative acts required for the admission.